pingcap/docs/dynamic-config.md

 ### Modify TiDB configuration online

-Currently the method of changing TiDB configuration is different from that of TiKV and PD.
+Currently, the method of changing TiDB configuration is different from that of changing TiKV and PD configurations.
 You can modify TiDB configuration by using [SQL variables](/system-variables.md).

-The following example shows how to online modify `slow-threshold` by using the `tidb_slow_log_threshold` variable.
-The default value of `slow-threshold` is 200ms.
-You can set it to 200ms by using `tidb_slow_log_threshold`.
+The following example shows how to modify `slow-threshold` online by using the `tidb_slow_log_threshold` variable.
+The default value of `slow-threshold` is 200 ms. You can set it to 200 ms by using `tidb_slow_log_threshold`.

 {{< copyable "sql" >}}